North Carolina concealed-carry restrictions combine the federal prohibited-persons floor (18 USC 922(g)) with state CHP disqualifying conditions...

 Five operational rules under (a1):

-A third mechanism is in subsection (b):
+A third mechanism is buried in subsection (b):

 "(b) The court may suspend a permit as part of and for the duration of any orders permitted under Chapter 50B of the General Statutes."

-This is the live hook from a 50B protective order to a CHP suspension, separate from the G.S.
-50B-3.1 surrender procedure.
+This is the live hook from a 50B protective order to a CHP suspension, separate from the § 50B-3.1 surrender procedure.
 The (b) authority allows the court entering a 50B order to suspend the CHP itself as a term of the protective order.
 The suspension is discretionary ("may suspend") and runs for the duration of the underlying protective order, including any successor order.

 Practical sequencing: confirm both layers.
-A state restoration order without parallel federal relief leaves you barred under federal law and therefore still barred under G.S.
-14-415.12(b)(1), which incorporates federal ineligibility as a state CHP disqualifier.
+A state restoration order without parallel federal relief leaves you barred under federal law and therefore still barred under § 14-415.12(b)(1), which incorporates federal ineligibility as a state CHP disqualifier.

 "A well regulated militia being necessary to the security of a free State, the right of the people to keep and bear arms shall not be infringed; and, as standing armies in time of peace are dangerous to liberty, they shall not be maintained, and the military shall be kept under strict subordination to, and governed by, the civil power.
 Nothing herein shall justify the practice of carrying concealed weapons, or prevent the General Assembly from enacting penal statutes against that practice."